Biden picks Cuban-American lawyer Mayorkas as U.S. homeland security chief

 Mayorkas, a former federal prosecutor in California, served as deputy secretary at the U.S. Department of Homeland Security (DHS) under President Barack Obama when Biden was vice president.
 Mayorkas became one of Biden’s first Cabinet selections as the Democratic former vice president prepares to take office on Jan.
 20.

-If confirmed by the U.S. Senate, Mayorkas would become the first Latino and first foreign-born leader of the sprawling department that was created in the aftermath of the Sept.
+If confirmed by the U.S. Senate, Mayorkas would become the first Latino and first foreign-born leader of the sprawling department created in the aftermath of the Sept.
 11, 2001, attacks on the United States.
-DHS boasts 240,000 employees and is responsible for border security, immigration enforcement, cybersecurity, disaster readiness and relief, among other portfolios.
+DHS, with about 240,000 employees, is responsible for border security, immigration enforcement, cybersecurity, disaster readiness and relief, and encompasses the U.S. Coast Guard and Secret Service, among other portfolios.

-Among its agencies are U.S. Immigration and Customs Enforcement (ICE) and U.S. Customs and Border Protection (CPB), whose actions have drawn criticism from immigrant-rights advocates.
-It also includes the U.S. Coast Guard and Secret Service.

 Mayorkas, 60, was born in Havana and came to the United States as a political refugee when he was roughly a year old with his family, fleeing the communist-ruled island nation, moving first to Florida and then California.
 He is currently a partner at the law firm WilmerHale.